What Are the Requirements for Becoming a Lawyer?

 Above all else, you’ll need an education—and no matter what step you’re currently on, Alliant International University is here to help.

-At Alliant, you have the ability to get an undergraduate pre-law degree and a JD degree.
+Alliant is an accredited law school where you have the ability to get a JD degree.
 With Alliant’s great reputation, flexible scheduling, and varied course offerings, you’ll stay on track towards your individual goals without the stress of a once-yearly application deadline or a “baby bar” exam.
 Contact Alliant today to learn more about embarking on your new career path.

 - “Lawyers : Occupational Outlook Handbook,” U.S. Bureau of Labor Statistics (U.S. Bureau of Labor Statistics, 8AD), https://www.bls.gov/ooh/legal/lawyers.htm#:~:text=5%25-,Employment%20of….

 - “Law Schools & Careers: How to Become a Lawyer,” LearnHowToBecome.org, accessed November 23, 2021, https://www.learnhowtobecome.org/lawyer/.

 - “7 Steps to Law School: Pre-Law Requirements,” Indeed Career Guide, accessed November 23, 2021, https://www.indeed.com/career-advice/career-development/law-school-requ….

 - Mehran Ebadolahi, “When to Take the Lsats - Your Full Guide,” LSATMax LSAT Prep (TestMax), accessed November 23, 2021, https://testmaxprep.com/blog/lsat/when-to-take-the-lsats.